These easy tips can help you put money away without even realising you’re doing it.

 Spend the weekend going through all of your bills and contacting your suppliers to negotiate lower rates.
 From credit cards and insurance to utilities and car payments, most companies will be willing to come to the table.

-A useful way to save is by removing temptation all together.
+A useful way to save is by removing temptation altogether.
 Unsubscribe from all of the e-newsletters and digital marketing that may tempt you to spend.
 While it can be difficult to say goodbye to monthly updates from your favourite restaurants or clothing shops, your wallet will thank you!

 Watch your alcohol intake